Here at GardenSite we’re committed to being green and we are always looking at ways in which we can improve.

-Whether that be reducing our electricity usage in our offices, using less plastic and new packaging materials in our dispatch warehouse, adopting delivery couriers who offer greener emissions on their vehicles or ensuring that the products we sell are produced responsibly.
+This could be reducing the electricity usage in our offices, using less plastic and new packaging materials in our dispatch warehouse, using delivery couriers who offer greener emissions on their vehicles or ensuring that the products we sell are produced responsibly.

 Recycling the World One Box at a Time